-Existing public infrastructure, for example, roads, verges, parks, right-of-ways, public access ways and schools are not affected.

-- The focus will be on good design outcomes that will improve the area and respect the amenity of current and future residents. - A new Dual Density Code Policy will be prepared and development at the higher densities will have to meet the requirements of the policy. - Enhancing/maintaining streetscapes and environmentally responsible housing designs are features of the proposed new Dual Density Code Policy. - The expected increase in housing diversity will build on existing neighbourhood character and sense of place.
+- Existing public infrastructure, for example, roads, verges, parks, right-of-ways, public access ways and schools are not affected. - the higher densities will have to meet the requirements of the policy. - Enhancing/maintaining streetscapes and environmentally responsible housing designs are features of the proposed new Dual Density Code Policy. - The expected increase in housing diversity will build on existing neighbourhood character and sense of place.

-- If the new residential density codings recommended are adopted in the new District Planning Scheme, - o most residential properties will gain new development potential - o redevelopment will occur but at a rate of landowners' choosing and will not happen overnight but will depend largely on size and age of existing housing stock - redevelopment at medium density will lead to greater housing choices - o new housing development will have to meet design standards and contribute positively to the amenity of the area - commercial centres and mixed use zoned properties may be redeveloped to include new housing - o more people will enjoy the local parks, services and facilities in the area as and when redevelopment occurs.
+- If the new residential density codings recommended are adopted in the new District Planning Scheme, - o most residential properties will gain new development potential - o redevelopment will occur but at a rate of landowners' choosing and will not happen overnight but will depend largely on size and age of existing housing stock - o redevelopment at medium density will lead to greater housing choices - o new housing development will have to meet design standards and contribute positively to the amenity of the area - o commercial centres and mixed use zoned properties may be redeveloped to include new housing - o more people will enjoy the local parks, services and facilities in the area as and when redevelopment occurs.